|Hammersmith Quilters Guild

 |Hammersmith Entries at the Topsfield Fair

-Our guild was well represented at the Topsfield Fair this year.
+Our guild was well represented at the Topsfield Fair in 2017.
 Below are photos taken by Dottie Macomber of all the quilty entries

 she could find!
 She apologizes if she missed anyone's quilt or other quilty item.